lgchang27/TSA-Seq-2020v2/Changed_Region/README.md

 ```shell
 python residual_4datasets_stat_TSA2.0.py -c1r1 cell1Rep1_TSA-Seq_hanning_20kbx21_maxmin.wig -c1r2 cell1Rep2_TSA-Seq_hanning_20kbx21_maxmin.wig -c2r1 cell2Rep1_TSA-Seq_hanning_20kbx21_maxmin.wig -c2r2 cell2Rep2_TSA-Seq_hanning_20kbx21_maxmin.wig -o cell1AndCell2 -P 0.01
 ```
+This code takes the .wig files (TSA-Seq_hanning_20kbx21_maxmin.wig) generated from last step to compare two cell lines (cell1 and cell2), each with two biological replicates (rep1 and rep2).
 This code will generate an upper (aa) and a lower (bb) shreshold to call significantly changed 20kb bins.

-The upper threshold (aa) is a positive number: residuals larger than it mean TSA-Seq signals in cell type 2 are significantly bigger than that in cell type 1.
+The upper threshold (aa) is a positive number: residuals larger than it mean TSA-Seq signals in cell type 2 (cell2) are significantly bigger than that in cell type 1 (cell1).

 The lower threshold (bb, bb = (-1) * aa) is a negative number: residuals smaller than it mean TSA-Seq signals in cell type 1 are significantly bigger than that in cell type 2.

 This code will also output the mean (MEAN) and standard deviation (STD) for the fitted gaussian distribution (statistics).

 ## Identify changed domains
-Compare two cell lines with two biological replicates each, identify all 20 kb bins above the threshold generated from last step (always cell type 2 - cell type 1).
+Compare two cell lines with two biological replicates each, identify all 20 kb bins above the threshold (-c: aa) generated from last step (always cell type 2 values - cell type 1 values).

 Merge adjacent bins to segment regions.
-Take a second threshold of domain size (100kb) and return the segments as changed domains when the region above the size threshold.
+Take a second threshold (-s: 100000) of domain size (100kb) and return the segments as changed domains when the region size are above the size threshold (100kb).

 ```shell
 python residual_4datasets_compare_TSA2.0.py -c1r1 cell1Rep1_TSA-Seq_hanning_20kbx21_maxmin.wig -c1r2 cell1Rep2_TSA-Seq_hanning_20kbx21_maxmin.wig -c2r1 cell2Rep1_TSA-Seq_hanning_20kbx21_maxmin.wig -c2r2 cell2Rep2_TSA-Seq_hanning_20kbx21_maxmin.wig -o cell2-cell1_maxmin -c aa -g utilities/hg38M.genome -w 20000 -s 100000 -cell1 cell1_maxmin_ReplicateMean -cell2 cell2_maxmin_ReplicateMean
 ```

-For regions with signals in cell type 2 significantly bigger than cell type 1: this code will output a wig file (cell2-cell1_maxmin.wig) and a bed file (cell2-cell1_maxmin.bed) for all 20 kb bins with residuals between the two cell lines, and a bed file for segmented domains (cell2-cell1_maxmin_mergeAdjacent.bed) with mean 20kb-bin residuals for each domain.
-And it will also output corresponding bigwig and bigbed files.
+For regions with signals in cell type 2 significantly bigger than cell type 1: this code will output a wig file (cell2-cell1_maxmin.wig) and a bed file (cell2-cell1_maxmin.bed) for all 20 kb bins with residuals between the two cell lines, and a bed file for segmented domains (cell2-cell1_maxmin_mergeAdjacent.bed) with mean 20kb-binned residuals for each domain.
+And it will also output corresponding .bw and .bb files for visualizaiton in genome browser.

-For regions with signals in cell type 1 significantly bigger than cell type 2: this code will output a wig file (otherwaycell2-cell1_maxmin.wig) and a bed file (otherwaycell2-cell1_maxmin.bed) for all 20kb bins with residuals between the two cell lines, and a bed file for segmented domains (otherwaycell2-cell1_maxmin_mergeAdjacent.bed) with mean 20kb-bin residuals for each domain.
-And it will also output corresponding bigwig and bigbed files.
+For regions with signals in cell type 1 significantly bigger than cell type 2: this code will output a wig file (otherwaycell2-cell1_maxmin.wig) and a bed file (otherwaycell2-cell1_maxmin.bed) for all 20kb bins with residuals between the two cell lines, and a bed file for segmented domains (otherwaycell2-cell1_maxmin_mergeAdjacent.bed) with mean 20kb-binned residuals for each domain.
+And it will also output corresponding .bw and .bb files for visualizaiton in genome browser.

-This code will also output a replicate-mean signal bw file for each cell line.
+This code will also output a replicate-mean signal .bw file for each cell line.

-This code will also output a bin residue distribution and fit of gaussian distribution.
+This code will also output a 20kb-binned residual distribution and fit of gaussian distribution.

-Figures 2e (middle), 2f (region bars), Supplementary Figures 10a,c (middle), 10b,d (region bars), 11a (middle), 11b (region bars) were generated from the mergeAdjacent.bed (.bb) files.
+Figures 3A,B (middle bars), Supplementary Figures 6A,B,D,E (middle bars), 8A-D (middle bars) were generated from the _mergeAdjacent.bb files.

 ## Calculate genome-wide P-values
 Compare two cell lines with two replicates each, take mean (MEAN) and standard diviation (STD) generated from the "Statistics" step, and return p-values for each 20kb bins